VCSTDN2024/prog7313-part3-poe-bankbuddie3/README.md

 - **Dynamic Search**: Real-time search across all transactions
 - **Multi-criteria Filtering**: Filter by date, category, amount, and type
 - **Date-based Searches**: Find transactions within specific time periods

+### AI Assistant
+- **Instant banking answers**: Ask the AI Chatbot any questions and recive instant answers
+- **Personalized financial advice**: AI Assistant gives financial advice based on spending habits
+- **Explains complex financial terms**: Not sure what a fancy finance term means?
+AI Assistant will explain!
+- **Real-time banking support**: Need other assistance?
+Ask AI Assistant

+### Notifications
+- **Real-time transaction alerts**: Get updates whenever a new transaction comes through
+- **Account activity updates**: Notifies you of any changes made to your account
+- **Financial goal progress**: Visually displays how you are working towards your financial goal
+- **Personalized tips**: Get notified about tips and tricks to help you manage your finances!

 ## Firebase Integration